Sight Science's TearCare System earns spot in TFOS DEWS III dry eye report

 This marks the first time that the TearCare System has been included in the TFOS DEWS III Management and Therapy Report.

-Sam Garg, MD, Professor of Ophthalmology, Director of Cornea, Cataract, and Refractive Surgery, Gavin Herbert Eye Institute, University of California, Irvine, commented on the inclusion, saying, “The recognition of the TearCare System as an interventional procedure within this publication is yet another strong validation of its clinical efficacy and integral role in patient care.
+Sam Garg, MD, professor of ophthalmology, director of cornea, cataract, and refractive surgery at Gavin Herbert Eye Institute, University of California, Irvine, commented on the inclusion, saying, “The recognition of the TearCare System as an interventional procedure within this publication is yet another strong validation of its clinical efficacy and integral role in patient care.
 The report itself is highly influential for clinicians refining treatment algorithms for dry eye.”

-The OLYMPIA RCT results showed a single TearCare treatment significantly alleviated the signs and symptoms in individuals with DED, while the sub-analysis showed patients with more severe disease showed significantly greater improvements in multiple symptoms of DED compared to LipiFlow.
+The OLYMPIA RCT results showed that a single TearCare treatment significantly alleviated the signs and symptoms of DED in individuals, while the subanalysis showed that patients with more severe disease had significantly greater improvements in multiple symptoms of DED compared with LipiFlow.

 TearCare works by applying localized heat therapy through a “flexible, gentle design” that allows patients to blink naturally.
 It features Thermal-Activated Restorative Gland Expression Therapy technology that treats the root cause of dry eye by restoring the natural function of the meibomian glands.

-Recently, Sight Sciences released the results from a cost-utility analysis (CUA) assessing the cost-effectiveness of the TearCare System compared with cyclosporine 0.05% (CsA) for the treatment of moderate to severe meibomian gland disease (MGD)–associated dry eye disease.
-According to the analysis results, TearCare is associated with greater health utility over time and resulted in significant cost savings compared with CsA.
+Recently, Sight Sciences released the results from a cost-utility analysis assessing the cost-effectiveness of the TearCare System compared with cyclosporine 0.05% (CsA) for the treatment of moderate to severe meibomian gland disease–associated DED.
+According to the results, TearCare is associated with greater health utility over time and resulted in significant cost savings compared with CsA.
 The analysis was conducted from a US health care payer perspective using a 1-year time horizon.3

 Don’t miss out—get Ophthalmology Times updates on the latest clinical advancements and expert interviews, straight to your inbox.